syncfusion-content/flutter-docs/Flutter/DateRangePicker/headers.md

 You can customize the header of the data range picker using the [headerStyle](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/SfDateRangePicker/headerStyle.html) and [headerHeight](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/SfDateRangePicker/headerHeight.html) properties in date range picker.

 ### Customize the header height
-You can customize the height of the header of `DateRangePicker` by using [headerHeight](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/SfDateRangePicker/headerHeight.html) property.
+You can customize the height of the header of `DateRangePicker` by using the [headerHeight](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/SfDateRangePicker/headerHeight.html) property.

 {% tabs %}
 {% highlight Dart %}